How Truck Accidents are Investigated in Colorado

 • Witness Statements: These are accounts of the eyewitnesses and reports of the first responders at the scene of the accident.

-• Company Records: These involve the training records of the trucker, safety policies and procedures of the truck company, and their hiring practices documentation.
+• Company Records: These involve the training records of the trucker, safety policies of the truck company, and hiring practices documentation.

 • Expert Analysis: It consists of accident reconstruction reports, engineering assessments, and medical expert evaluations and opinions.

-• Regulatory Compliance Documentation: This proof includes the truck driver’s hours of service logs, vehicle registration and insurance information, and the company’s compliance with Federal Motor Carrier Safety Regulations.
+• Regulatory Compliance Documentation: This includes the truck driver’s hours of service logs, vehicle registration and insurance information, and the company’s compliance with the FMCSA.

 Traffic cone on highway during accident investigation with police and vehicles in the background.